armaanhammer/lock-challenge/design_log/Step_5_Appendix.md

 ```

 I think I am supposed to either traverse the Controller class and populate the map in CommandDispatcher based on the member functions of the Controller class.
 Or, I am supposed to do the opposite, and populate member functions in the Controller class based on what's in the map.
 That second thing doesn't seem possible in C++, so I assume it's the first thing I'm supposed to do.

+Deciding to manually add the functions in main()

+### Controller::help

+        // implement
+        //
+        // print payload value "usage"
+        //
+        // Q: What condition might trigger a false return?
+        //
+        // Q: Should gatekeeping be performed prior to this
+        // function call? i.e. if this function is called,
+        // should it assume that the payload has a value "usage"?
+        //    If so, likey the map will need to be queried for
+        //    allowable values to pass in.
+        //    If not, then this function should probably
+        //    return false if no value "usage" exists in payload.

+### CommandDispatcher::~CommandDispatcher

+        // question why is it virtual?
+Is it needed in this case?
+        //
+        // AFAIK, virtual refers to members that an inhereting class will have
+        // but the current class does not.
+I'm not sure why a class would not
+        // have a destructor.
+Maybe this class only uses the implicit destructor,
+        // but inhereting classes need more complex ones?
+        //
+        // Still not sure why this class would need to be inhereted yet though.

+### CommandDispatcher::addCommandHandler

+        // implement
+        //
+        // I think I need to use this to add commands to the map (private memeber
+        // of this class).
+I'm not sure if I am supposed to call this programatically
+        // or statically. ie. Do I create a function that iterates through the public
+        // members of the Controller class and dynamically (at compile time, or maybe
+        // even at runtime) adds them to the map?
+Or am I supposed to just manually
+        // write functions that do that inside of main()?
+        //
+        // It looks like C++ is not able to implement a programmatic enumberation of
+        // a class's public member functions, so I need to do it manually in main().

 <br>